trailofbits/polytracker/examples/analysis/timings.md

 | Dockerfile-xpdf.demo `pdfinfo`      |  154.5 s   | 141.9 s | 143.3 s   | 164.2 s   |
 | Dockerfile-xpdf.demo `pdftops`      |  206.9 s   | 189.9 s | 187.2 s   | 217.2 s   |
 | Dockerfile-xpdf.demo `pdftotext`    |  169.1 s   | 157.1 s | 154.4 s   | 184.3 s   |

+# What's weird here
+The sizes of bitcode when instrumented with all our passes before AND after these changes seem like they could be indicative of extra instrumentation (perhaps the labels pass instrumenting the cflog and/or functions pass?), though I haven't dug into whether this is truly happening yet.
+It doesn't _seem like_ this is exactly hurting anything at the moment, but I would be curious if others notice the same.

 ## Notes